 When an angel appeared to John, he bowed down to worship him but the angel’s quick response was: “I am your fellow servant, and of your brethren the prophets, and those who keep the words of this book.
 Worship God” (Revelation 22:9.
 Holy angels refuse to accept worship.

 The Lord in the Ten Commandments plainly tells us, “You shall have no other gods before Me” (Exodus 20:3 ).
 That would include angels.
 Even praying over images of angels is prohibited.
-“You shall not make for yourself a carved image—any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth; you shall not bow down to them nor serve them” (v.
-4, 5).
+“You shall not make for yourself a carved image—any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth; you shall not bow down to them nor serve them” (verse 4, 5).

 Check out our Bible Answers page for more information on a variety of topics.